ranujasanmir/QuickCap/README.md

 **How to Update:**

 You can update QuickCap by downloading and installing new version.
-But you will lose your premium subscription.(We will change subscription method in every version).
-But you can show proof that you are already purchased premium subscription and I will give your new premium subscription for free.
 Download latest application from [QuickCap](https://github.com/ranujasanmir/QuickCap/tree/main/QuickCap) folder.

 ## How To Use